annikamcginnis/new-york-hardwood/README.md

 ITTO data is analyzed in the folder 'ITTO data analysis.'

-The full methodology and explanation of calculations for this project is in the file 'Methodology.'
+The full methodology and explanation of calculations behind this project is in the file 'Methodology.'

 ## Skills Used
 - Python